 Posts Tagged ‘state chapters’

 Ed Prep Matters is pleased to bring you this special feature on state policy and AACTE state chapter activity.
-For a recap of state policy and state chapter activity in January 2017, see this blog.
+For the recap from April 2017, see this blog.